MauricioCarmelo/QuestionAnsweringSystem/docs/implement_dataset_reader.md

 ## How to implement a dataset reader

-If you want to read information from a dataset that is not yet supported by the application, it will be necessary to implement another **Dataset Reader**.
+If you want to read information from a dataset that is not supported by the application,it will be necessary to implement another **Dataset Reader**.

 1. Give your dataset a name (this name will be used in the configuration file).